CS5704-VT/Course/README.md

 * Develop software engineering skills working on a team project
 * Identify processes related to phases of the software lifecycle
 * Explain the differences between software engineering processes
-* Discuss research questions and investigations related to software engineering
+* Discuss research questions and studies related to software engineering
-* Write a technical report about a software engineering tool or practice
+* Communicate (via demo and writing) details about a developed software application

 ### Course Info